 an add-on: this method, which consists in writing Lua scripts, allows to quickly customize the simulator itself.
 Add-ons can start automatically and run in the background, or they can be called as functions (e.g. convenient when writing importers/exporters).
 Add-ons should not be specific to a certain simulation or model, they should rather offer a more generic, simulator-bound functionality.

 a plugin (i.e. customizing the simulator and/or a simulation via a plugin): this method basically consists in writing a plugin for V-REP. Oftentimes, plugins are only used to provide a simulation with customized Lua commands, and so are used in conjunction with the first method.
 Other times, plugins are used to provide V-REP with a special functionality requiring either fast calculation capability (scripts are most of the time slower than compiled languages), a specific interface to a hardware device (e.g. a real robot), or a special communication interface with the outside world.

 a remote API client (i.e. customizing the simulator and/or a simulation via a remote API client application): this method allows an external application (e.g. located on a robot, another machine, etc.) to connect to V-REP in a very easy way, using remote API commands.
-This makes it possible to have the exact same code located on a robot to control its virtual pendant inside V-REP.

 a ROS node (i.e. customizing the simulator and/or a simulation via a ROS node): this method allows an external application (e.g. located on a robot, another machine, etc.) to connect to V-REP via ROS, the Robot Operating System.